markhobson/symmetry/README.md

-symmetry
+Symmetry
 ========

-A server-side UI web framework for Java.
+A server-side UI library for Java.